-- Represents clients in actions involving allegations of securities, accounting, bank, or health care fraud; bribery; violations of the Foreign Corrupt Practices Act; money laundering; or other financial crimes and conspiracies
+- Representing clients in actions involving allegations of securities, accounting, bank, or health care fraud; bribery; violations of the Foreign Corrupt Practices Act; money laundering; or other financial crimes and conspiracies

-- Conducts internal investigations and prepares employers for anticipated litigation and regulatory action
+- Conducting internal investigations and prepares employers for anticipated litigation and regulatory action

-- Prosecutes and defends appeals in federal circuit courts of appeal around the country, and in New York State
+- Prosecuting and defending appeals in federal circuit courts of appeal around the country, and in New York State

-Before joining Epstein Becker Green, Scott was a white-collar criminal, regulatory investigations, and securities litigation attorney at a New York City boutique law firm.
+Before joining Epstein Becker Green, Scott was a securities litigation, regulatory investigations, and white-collar criminal attorney at a New York City boutique law firm.
 Previously, he was a senior associate at an international law firm, where he focused on securities litigation, regulatory investigations, complex commercial disputes, class actions, and international law.
 In 2008, Scott received the New York State Association of Criminal Defense Lawyer’s Gideon Champion of Justice Award for his efforts as a member of the pro bono defense team that secured the reversal of the wrongful conviction of Martin H. Tankleff.